 This is an introduction to fundamentals of programming using the object-oriented programming language Java.
 The course includes an overview of computers and programming.
-This course includes the fundamentals of the object-oriented paradigm (classes, objects, encapsulation, inheritance and polymorphism.)
 It also includes simple data types; arithmetic and logical operations, selection structures, repetition structures, and array (one dimensional.)